-Whether you’re studying for an exam or working on homework, these solutions offer a practical approach to understanding and applying kinematics equations.
+Whether studying for an exam or working on homework, these solutions offer a practical approach to understanding and applying kinematics equations.

-All kinematics equations are summarized in the following expressions: \begin{gather*} \Delta x=\frac{v_1+v_2}{2}\times \Delta t \\\\ v=v_0+at \\\\ \Delta x=\frac 12 at^2+v_0t \\\\ v^2-v_0^2=2a\Delta x \end{gather*} In the rest of this long article, you will see how to apply these equations in the given problems.
+All kinematics equations are summarized in the following expressions: \begin{gather*} \Delta x=\frac{v_1+v_2}{2}\times \Delta t \\\\ v=v_0+at \\\\ \Delta x=\frac 12 at^2+v_0t \\\\ v^2-v_0^2=2a\Delta x \end{gather*}

-Problem (1): A car slows down its motion from 10 m/s to 6 m/s in 2 seconds under constant acceleration.
+Problem (1): A car slows its motion down from 10 m/s to 6 m/s in 2 seconds under constant acceleration.

 (a) What is its acceleration?